 Young Puppy Can’t Wait Too Long

-Taking care puppy is like taking care baby, both require big responsibility.
-Young puppies have small bladders which mean they won’t be able to hold their pee and pups too long.
+Taking care puppy is like taking care of the baby, both require a big responsibility.
+Young puppies have small bladders which means they won’t be able to hold their pee and pups too long.
+Read more: the best dog pee pads.

 If your puppy is 2 months old, he won’t be able to hold for more than 3 hours.
 If your puppy is 3 months old, he won’t be able to hold for more than 4 hours.
 And if your puppy is 4 months old, well you know the next.
 Just add your puppy’s age in months to know how long he can hold his pee and pups.

 If your puppy has become quiet for a few hours then start crying and barking, there is a great chance that he needs to go potty.